dakotamm/research_blog/_posts/2023-08-22-kc-debrief-ic.md

 1. KC draft and meeting!
 2. TS plots - more data exploration.
 3. Remote work plan by end of the week.
-4. Progress on initial conditions...
+4. Progress on initial conditions...almost there!

 ---